cypress-io/cypress-docker-images/CONTRIBUTING.md

 The new image will be built and tested on CI and pushed to Docker Hub once the PR is approved and merged to `master`.

-**note 1:** we install Chinese fonts in the base image to allow correct testing of [cypress-documentation](https://github.com/cypress-io/cypress-documentation) site that includes several translations of the Cypress docs.
+**note:** we install Chinese fonts in the base image to allow correct testing of [cypress-documentation](https://github.com/cypress-io/cypress-documentation) site that includes several translations of the Cypress docs.
 Without Chinese fonts the pages have broken rendering.

 ### Add new browser image